eidietrich/mt-2020-election/README.md

 - analysis - Gatsby app designed for experiments/internal reporting work
 - data - centralized repository for cleaned data, stored as .json (may migrate this to MongoDB down the road)
 - scrapers - data acquistion/processing pipelines
+- process - scripts for processing scraped data into forms used by app and analysis
 - utils - one-off scripts

 ## Data flow